windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 First, create a new app from the [Windmill Cloud][app] Home page by clicking "App" in the top right corner.
 Let's add our first component:

-1. click on "Tabs" in the right-hand panel to add it to the canvas
+1. Click on "Tabs" in the right-hand panel to add it to the canvas.
-1. select "invisibleOnView" for the _Tabs Kind_ setting (this will hide the tab row when the app is in _preview_ or _published_ mode)
+1. Select "invisibleOnView" for the _Tabs Kind_ setting (this will hide the tab row when the app is in _preview_ or _published_ mode).
-1. rename the tabs to "Login" and "Data"
+1. Rename the tabs to "Login" and "Data".

 When the Tabs are ready, add two components inside the "Login" tab:

 - an "Email input" component
-- and a "Password" component
+- a "Password" component

 <video
 className="border-2 rounded-xl object-cover w-full h-full"